Parkinson's

 • Ocular symptoms: loss of visual acuity, saccadic movements (rapid eye movements), dry eyes, double vision, lack of focus, presence of visual hallucinations, among others.

-• Difficulties in eating, chewing, and swallowing.
+• Difficulties in eating, chewing and swallowing.

-• Impaired sense of smell (anosmia).
+• Alteration of the sense of smell (anosmia).

-• General feeling of weakness, malaise, or tiredness.
+• General feeling of weakness, malaise or tiredness.

 • Depression or anhedonia (lack of reactivity to usually pleasurable stimuli).

-• Slowness of thought and diminished intellectual capacity.
+• Slowness in thinking, diminished intellectual capacity.

 • Muscle and joint pain.